bcbio/bcbio-nextgen/docs/contents/introduction.rst

   heterogeneous compute environments.

-- Reproducible: Track configuration, versions, provenance and command lines to enable debugging, extensive and reproducibility of results.
+- Reproducible: Track configuration, versions, provenance and command lines to enable debugging, extension and reproducibility of results.

 - Community developed: The development process is fully open and sustained by contributors from multiple institutions.
 By working